Samir-Kesare/OpsTree-Ansible/roles/kibana-role/README.md

 # Conclusion

-This guide outlines the steps to seamlessly integrate the "Attendance Kibana Dashboard" using Ansible.
+This guide outlines the steps to seamlessly integrate the **Attendance Kibana Dashboard** using Ansible.
 Following these instructions would help you to efficiently visualize and oversee your Attendance API data view of your logs.

 ***
 ## Contact Information